 - Butter.
 I’ve made flapjacks with both proper block butter and margarine, and block butter wins every time.

-- Demerara or soft light brown sugar – either will work but bear in mind that the soft brown sugar will make the flapjack softer.
+- Demerara or soft light brown sugar – either will work but bear in mind that the soft brown sugar will make the flapjack even softer.
 Demerara sugar is my first choice for making flapjacks.

 - Maple or golden syrup.
 Honey will also work fine – use whatever you have.